fbpx

 Role

-The Food Museum is one of over 70 recipients of funding in the latest round of grants awarded by the Department for Culture, Media and Sport and Arts Council England.
+The Food Museum is one of over 70 recipients of funding awarded by the Department for Culture, Media and Sport and Arts Council England.
 Amongst other vital improvements, this grant will allow us to repair the roof on our Large Object Store.
 For this work to go ahead it’s necessary to relocate all of the objects currently held in our Large Object Store to temporary storage locations around our site.
 With hundreds of objects to move, we are looking for reliable, detail-oriented individuals to play an important role in this project.
-As a Collections Champion, you’ll help photograph, catalogue, and move our large objects.
-You will have the unique opportunity to see behind the scenes of the Food Museum and get hands-on with our objects.

 What’s involved?